Coding-Lore/TornScripts/README.md

-THis is my collection of Torn scripts. feel free to download them :)
+This is my collection of Torn scripts. feel free to download them :)